Franklin D. Roosevelt

-Following the Japanese attack on Pearl Harbor on December 7, 1941, Roosevelt obtained a declaration of war on Japan.
-When in turn, Japan's Axis partners, Nazi Germany and Fascist Italy, declared war on the U.S. on December 11, 1941, he secured additional declarations of war from the United States Congress.
-He worked closely with other national leaders in leading the Allies against the Axis powers.
+Following the Japanese attack on Pearl Harbor on December 7, 1941, Roosevelt obtained a declaration of war on Japan, and subsequently on Nazi Germany and Fascist Italy.
 Roosevelt supervised the mobilization of the American economy to support the war effort and implemented a Europe first strategy.
-He also initiated the development of the first atomic bomb and worked with the other Allied leaders to lay the groundwork for the United Nations and other post-war institutions, even coining the term "United Nations".
-Roosevelt won reelection in 1944, but died in 1945 after his physical health seriously and steadily declined during the war years.
-Since then, several of his actions have come under criticism, such as his ordering of the internment of Japanese Americans.
-Nonetheless, historical rankings consistently place him among the three greatest American presidents, and he is often considered an icon of American liberalism.
+He also initiated the development of the first atomic bomb and worked with the other Allied leaders to lay the groundwork for the United Nations.
+Roosevelt won reelection in 1944, but died in 1945.
+Since then, some of his actions have been criticized, such as his ordering of the internment of German, Italian, and Japanese Americans.
+Nonetheless, historical rankings consistently place him among the three greatest American presidents.